 The draft proposes to relieve foreign nationals and stateless persons under the age of 18 from liability for violation of the rules of stay in Uzbekistan and to delete the Article 225-1 (failure to comply with a court ruling on the administrative expulsion of foreign citizens and stateless persons from Uzbekistan) in its entirety.

-In addition, it is planned to delete article 224 of the Criminal Code, which provides for a fine of 200 to 600 MW or imprisonment from 1 to 3 years for violation of the rules of stay, committed after an administrative penalty.
+In addition, it is planned to delete the article 224 of the Criminal Code, which provides for a fine of 200 to 600 MW or imprisonment from 1 to 3 years for violation of the rules of stay, committed after an administrative penalty.

 Round the clock fine cashier desks will be operating at the international airports and train stations.

-The regulation review was prompted by a case in early January when a married couple from Switzerland was not allowed to leave the country due to tourist visa overstay of one and two days and which sparked public outcry.
+The regulation review was prompted by a case in early January when a married couple from Switzerland was not allowed to leave the country due to tourist visa overstay of one and two days respectively, and which sparked public outcry.
 The Uzbek Tourism Committee then stated that the current regulations were failing to meet the modern trends.